tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/texmacs.md

 ---

 ## What is TeXmacs
-TeXmacs is a scientific text editor that comes as an alternative for {{< katex >}}\LaTeX{{< /katex >}}.
+TeXmacs is a scientific text editor that can be used to write, edit and compile {{< katex >}}\LaTeX{{< /katex >}}.
 It provides a user friendly software to edit documents containing different elements: text, formulas, graphics, presentations, interactive content.
 It can be run on all platforms and is easy to set up.

 ### Installation
 For any platform, installation is easy and quick following the guide [here](https://www.texmacs.org/tmweb/download/other.en.html).